city72/city-72/README.md

 #### Configure an application on Heroku with 2 dynos

-First, go to your heroku account and create an application to be used for the project.
+First, go to your Heroku account and create an application to be used for the project.
 When asked for the number of `web dynos` to be used in your application select `2`.
-Two dynos is the recommended setting for your application in order to keep the app reliable and responsive to traffic.
+There is a small monthly fee associated with having an extra dyno.

-For testing purposes, you can choose an application with no extra dynos.
-NOTE: Sites with no extra dynos "go to sleep" and can be slow to wake up.
-So, this free level of service is not appropriate for the public launch of your site.
+For testing purposes, you can choose an application with no extra dynos (this will be free).
+Please note that **sites with no extra dynos "go to sleep"** and can be slow to wake up.
+So, when you are ready to let the public use your site, make sure that your Heroku appliation has at least `2 dynos`.

 #### Configure the Heroku App for your project